 You’ve probably heard the modern adage that “it’s not a matter of if your organization will experience a data breach, but when.”
 Ill-intentioned hackers across the globe are looking for ways to get rich quick by defrauding organizations.
 And those organizations’ most valuable assets—people—frequently fall prey to such criminals.
 With cyber insurance, you’ll be better positioned to mitigate the impacts of a cybersecurity incident.

-You may be thinking, “if a data breach is inevitable, what’s the point of cyber insurance?”
+You may be thinking, “if a data breach is inevitable, what’s the point of attempting to be secure?”
 Or you may think this insurance isn’t relevant to your industry and the data you manage.
-But the truth is: cyber insurance coverage is relevant to most businesses and data types, and it makes a significant difference in the event of a cybersecurity incident.
+But the truth is: cyber insurance coverage is relevant to most organizations and data types, and it makes a significant difference in the event of a cybersecurity incident.

 There are three reasons all businesses should care about and consider cyber insurance coverage: